Tunde-ssbb/Rush-hour/README.md

 This options allows the user to play the chosen gameboard directly in the terminal.
 If it is chosen, the user is repeatedly asked for a <code>Car</code>, for which a car id (e.g. "X") is needed, and for a step (e.g. -1) indicating the number of steps the car should take. (negative is up/left, positive is down/right)

+## Algorithms

+In the following section the mothods with which the algoritms get a solution is discribed.

+### Random
+The random algorithm solves a board by doing random moves.
+It does this by making moves and after each move checking if the board is solved.
+If the number of moves exceeds the parameter <code>max_moves</code> it will restart from the biginning position.
+This ensures that the lenght of the found solution is smaller than <code>max_moves</code>.
+It isn't ensured for there to be a solution and if <code>max_moves</code> is choosen too small it is expected that it it will take a long time to get a solution.

+### Improve solution
+The improve solution algorithm takes a solution and makes it smaller by removing unnecessary moves and restructering the moves.

+- remove useless moves
+Makes changes to the original solution and then test if the solution is still valid.
+It does this by going through the moves 3 times.
+For every move it then looks in the next part of the solution for moves of that same vehicle, this is a pair.
+The first time steps of a pair both gets set to 0.
+If the solution is still valid the change is kept.
+This is done for ever pair in the solution.
+After the end of the solution is reached the moves with steps of 0 get removed.
+The second time the pairs get combined and moved to the first in the solution and the third time to the last.
+Lastly it is tested to set every indiviual move to 0.

+- remove inaccuracies
+An inaccuracy is defined as a vehicle moving in the same direction twice in a row with moves of other vehicles in between.
+All the pairs of moves that do this are called canidates, because not every inaccuracy is actually inacurate.
+Because the useless moves are removed before this you can't just combine these.
+To solve this the two moves are moved closer to eachother.
+This is done by moving the first move untile the solution becomes invalid.
+When we reach this the move after the first move is moved together with the first move, so a chunk of two moves.
+This repeats until the chunk touches the second move.
+After this is done for all the canidates remove useless moves is ran again.
+Note that because things get moved around it can happen that canidates are not in their original position and thus other moves are moved around.
+This didn't apear to be happening often and fixing it might lead to longer run time instead of faster.

+Running it like that will work but takes a long time to speed things up the solution is devided is smaler parts.
+1. remove useless moves is ran on chunks of size 10.
+And stops when the improvement is below a treshold, currently on 50.
+2. remove inaccuracies is ran on chunks of size 30.
+And stops when there is no improvement.
+Note that remove useless moves is also inside this.
+3. remove useless moves while increasing the chunk size every cycle with 2 until it is more thatn half the size of the solution.
+Currently starting with chunk size 10.
+4. remove useless moves of the whole solution.
+5. remove inaccuracies in the whole solution.

+After this the solution found is not quarenteed to be the best solution.
+There are more complex moves that are not removed or compensated for.

+### Depth first search
+The depth first search algorithm is a depth first search algorithm with a bound and an archive.
+We called this archive a smart archive because it also keeps track of the move number at which the board state was reached.
+If a board reaches a board state that is in the archive it also checks whether it reached it faster.
+This ensures that the shortes solution is found.